Computed Tomography (CT) Scan of the SpineSkip to the navigation

 - If you have diabetes or take metformin (Glucophage), the dye may cause problems.
 Your doctor will tell you when to stop taking metformin and when to start taking it again after the test so you will not have problems.

 - You may have nausea or vomiting after the test.

 - There is a small chance of an infection at the needle site on your spine or bleeding into the space around the spinal cord.

 - An injection into the space around the spinal cord may cause a headache.
-Rarely, seizures may occur after an injection of contrast material.
+In rare cases, seizures may occur after an injection of contrast material.

 Complete results usually are ready for your doctor in 1 to 2 days.